About ZINARA

 National Toll Plaza Network

-ZINARA expanded the national toll plaza network, establishing toll gates across key highways and roads to improve revenue collection.
+ZINARA expanded the national tolling point network, establishing tollgates across key highways and roads to improve revenue collection.

 Dollarization and Growth